ReproNim/reproman/CONTRIBUTING.md

    also use `TST` for commits concerned solely with tests, and `BK` to signal that the commit causes a breakage (e.g. of tests) at that point.
 Multiple entries could be listed joined with a `+` (e.g. `rf+doc-`).
 See `git log` for examples.
-If a commit closes an existing NICEMAN issue, then add to the end of the message `(Closes #ISSUE_NUMER)`
+If a commit closes an existing ReproMan issue, then add to the end of the message `(Closes #ISSUE_NUMER)`

 5. Push to GitHub with:

           git push -u gh-YourLogin nf-my-feature

-   Finally, go to the web page of your fork of the NICEMAN repo, and click 'Pull request' (PR) to send your changes to the maintainers for review.
+   Finally, go to the web page of your fork of the ReproMan repo, and click 'Pull request' (PR) to send your changes to the maintainers for review.
 This will send an email to the committers.
 You can commit new changes to this branch and keep pushing to your remote -- github automagically adds them to your